arnabwahid/wordpress-bootstrap/README.md

 Sidebars
 ________

-We’ve built in two different sidebars.
+There are two different sidebars.
 One for the homepage and one for the other pages.
 Add widgets to them.

+CONTRIBUTE!
+___________

+This project would not exist in its current state today were it not for lots of generous folks who have contributed to it.
+Thank you!

+If you'd like to commit to this project please submit a pull request and I will do my best to merge appropriately.